BearWare/TeamTalk5/Library/TeamTalkLib/README.md

 * [Toolchain Toggles for TeamTalk Build Targets](#toolchain-toggles-for-teamTalk-build-targets)
   * Choose if a tool required by TeamTalk should be built by CMake or use the tool already installed on the host build machine.
-E.g. use OPUS installed by `apt install opus-dev` instead of manually building OPUS.
+E.g. use OPUS installed by `apt install libopus-dev` instead of manually building OPUS.
 * [Feature Toggles for TeamTalk Build Targets](#feature-toggles-for-teamTalk-build-targets)
   * Choose what features should be compiled into the TeamTalk binaries.
     E.g. disable Speex in the TeamTalk DLL.